 Cycle a short distance on the Glenbow Trail to reach the volunteer staffed information centre and a large scale map so you can plan your bike ride.

 Trails are both paved and gravel so consider a mountain or hybrid bike if you’re going to cycle the gravel sections.
-Also note that there are approximately 30 kilometres of trails in total so there is the option to explore more than the Trans-Canada Trail.
+Also note that there are approximately 30 km of trails in total, so there is the option to explore more than the Trans-Canada Trail.

 Biking in Glenbow Ranch

 To cycle the Trans-Canada Trail, start at the Glenbow Ranch information centre with its beautiful views extending all the way to the Rocky Mountains.

 After a steep descent on Glenbow Trail you’ll reach an intersection.
 To explore the eastern section of the park continue east on the Glenbow Trail to the Narrows and ultimately the Bearspaw Trail.
 A good portion of this section parallels the Bow River and the railway line so trains are frequently sighted.